 REGIONAL SETTING AND HYDROLOGY

-The study was run across seven catchments in coastal south-east Queensland, Australia (-25.82º to -28.23º S, and 152.35º to 153.42ºE, see Fig 1).
-The dominant land-use in the region is agriculture, with approximately 40 % of the area under grazing, and 4 % used for cropping.
+The study was conducted across seven catchments in coastal south-east Queensland, Australia (-25.82º to -28.23º S, and 152.35º to 153.42ºE, see Fig 1).
+The dominant land-use in the region is agriculture, with approximately 40 % of the area under livestock grazing, and 4 % used for cropping.
 Urbanisation is also extensive, particularly along the coast.
-Native vegetation within conservation estate or state forest comprises 20 % of the study area, and additional native vegetation remnants are common in steep terrain.
-This study area has a subtropical climate, and is influenced by both tropical and temperate weather patterns.
+Native vegetation within conservation estate or state forest comprises 20 % of the study area, and native vegetation remnants are common in steep terrain.
+This study area has a subtropical climate and is influenced by both tropical and temperate weather patterns.
 Little variation in temperature is present throughout the region, although mean annual rainfall varies considerably, from 800 mm in the west to 1400 mm in the eastern coastal catchments (Bureau of Meteorology 2009).
 The majority of rainfall is associated with summer thunderstorms between January and March, although southerly weather systems during autumn and winter are also responsible for a substantial amount of precipitation.
-Precipitation patterns are associated with high year-on-year variability, and river discharge regimes in the region are typically unpredictable, with high coefficients of variation in mean daily flow (Rustomji, Bennett & Chiew 2009; Kennard et al. 2010).
-This said, substantial hydrological variability is represented across coastal south-east Queensland.
+Precipitation patterns are associated with high year-on-year variability and river discharge regimes in the region are typically unpredictable, with high coefficients of variation in mean daily flow (Rustomji, Bennett & Chiew 2009; Kennard et al. 2010).
+Substantial hydrological variability is represented across coastal south-east Queensland.
 Four of the twelve hydrological classes identified on the Australian continent by Kennard et al. (2010) are present in the area: perennial, stable baseflow; perennial, unpredictable baseflow; intermittent, unpredictable; and highly intermittent, unpredictable summer dominated.

 River flow regimes throughout the study region are modified by dams, weirs, intra- and inter-basin water transfer, and unsupplemented water extraction.
 The majority of the dams were constructed by the mid-1970s and have a maximum capacity of less than 50,000 ML.
 Two substantially larger dams (Wivenhoe Dam – 1,150,000 ML and Hinze Dam – 165,000 ML) in the area were constructed during the 1980s.
 Mackay et al. (2014) compared historic daily discharge data with modelled predevelopment discharge data and found that flow modification by structures and diversions in south-east Queensland is diverse and system specific.
 Reduced flow variability is prevalent, and while increased perenniality in drier systems and altered low spell duration are also common, few other generalisations can be made about the effects of regulation on stream flows in the region (Mackay et al. 2014).